 Bruce might’ve played the T-1000 in Terminator 2 (this match-up would’ve rivalled RoboCop Versus The Terminator).
 Mike Leeder is positive that Bruce would’ve been the star of John Woo’s The Killer.
 The problem with this route is that Chow Yun-Fat was always going to be John’s idol, since he wasn’t a typical choice for an action hero.
 This could’ve put Bruce in a position where the only mainstream `90s movies that he could’ve led were the ones which were decidedly non-action.
 He would’ve been primarily a comedic actor since he was primarily a humorous person, whether it be dry wit, goofy faces or being a prankster (even during the making of Enter the Dragon).

 Then again, if Jackie Chan can be sought out as a villain by Michael Douglas (for 1989’s Black Rain) and Sly (for 1994’s Demolition Man) then why not a Chinaman with a more intense demeanour.
 Brandon Lee was a fan of Jackie, Sammo, Yuen Biao and Woo; so Bruce would’ve been a fan also.
 He would’ve wanted his son to be choreographed by Biao while being directed by Sammo for Rapid Fire.
+This precise mixture of behind the scenes talent was done in Heart of Dragon (the best of the 1985 Chan/Hung/Biao joints).
 You should note that Brandon was rejected by Woo, so there was definitely a H.K. flavour that he was keen on imbuing.
-Maybe Bruce would’ve been bored with Hollywood stunt regulations, and decided to create his own opportunities by making English language H.K. films.
+Bruce would’ve been bored with Hollywood stunt regulations, and decided to create his own opportunities by making English language H.K. films.

 Roy Horan said for Inside Kung Fu (in the September 1983 issue): “Most directors and fight choreographers in the Far East shoot their Kung Fu sequences at 21 to 22 f.p.s.
 This makes the action appear somewhat slower than it would at 20 f.p.s. but it compensates by filling in the extra details of body motion – which are just as important.
 As a general rule, slowing down the film shooting speed makes any motion appear faster but discontinuous, and sometimes almost animated.
 Remember the old Keystone Kops films shot at 18 f.p.s.?
 It shouldn’t surprise you to know that most of Bruce Lee’s action sequences were shot between 20 and 22 f.p.s. to speed up the action, but then again that’s show business!”